keverw/geoipfind/README.md

 ```

 ## License
-This module(the code) itself is under BSD license like I usually use.
+This module(the code) itself is under the ISC license.
+You can view a copy of it in the LICENSE.md file.

 However, when building the database it makes use of the [GeoLite ASN and GeoLite ASN IPv6 databases](http://dev.maxmind.com/geoip/legacy/geolite/) from MaxMind.
 Along with the [GeoLite2 City](http://dev.maxmind.com/geoip/geoip2/geolite2/) database.
 Both which are under the [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).
 Also geolite2 includes GeoNames data